 When it comes to Sloans Lake architecture, there truly is something for everyone.
 For those looking...

 Despite the freak Colorado weather and the late season snowstorms, summer really is right around the corner!
 May is a wonderful month with the flowers starting to bloom, the temperature rising, and the increase of people venturing outside.
-This is more than true in Stapleton, when monthly events kick off and the much anticipate Memorial Day brings with it the opening of the pools and the official start of summer.
-Stapleton events are creative and fun throughout the year, but after a long winter, the events this month are even more awaited.
+This is more than true in Central Park, when monthly events kick off and the much anticipate Memorial Day brings with it the opening of the pools and the official start of summer.
+Central Park events are creative and fun throughout the year, but after a long winter, the events this month are even more awaited.

-But arguably some of the best amenities in Stapleton are the four pools, dotted throughout the neighborhood.
+But arguably some of the best amenities in Central Park are the four pools, dotted throughout the neighborhood.
 However, they don’t serve much purpose covered in snow.
-On Saturday, May 25th, all four pools open for the season in grand style.
-Every resident...
+On Saturday, May 25th, all four pools open for the...